noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - modifying the permissions of a snapshot, share it with other AWS accounts
   - use the shared snapshots as the basis for creating their own EBS volumes.
   - can be modified by the authorized user; however, your original snapshot remains unaffected.
+- All active snapshots contain all the information needed to restore the volume to the instant at which that snapshot was taken

 #### copy

-- copy snapshots across/within AWS Regions
+- copy snapshots across/within AWS Regions once the status is Completed
-- copy any accessible snapshot that has a completed status.
+  - i.e. has finished copying to Amazon S3
 - the copy receives an ID that is different from the ID of the original snapshot.
+- S3 server-side encryption (256-bit AES) protects a snapshot's data in transit during a copy operation.
+- multi-volume snapshots
+  - retrieve the snapshots using the tag you applied to the multi-volume snapshot set when you created it.
+Then, individually copy the snapshots to another Region.

 #### deleting

 - delete any snapshot whether it is a full or incremental snapshot.
   - removes only the data not needed by any other snapshot.
-- All active snapshots contain all the information needed to restore the volume to the instant at which that snapshot was taken

 #### restoring